1st GO Group Workshop for Sustainable Festivals & Events

-On Day 2, we will discuss effective communication tools looking at ways; – to involve the audience in your green efforts and how to communicate sustainability to your visitors before, during and after the event.
-We will share ideas on how the audience can be informed, guided, encouraged and stimulated investigating what works and what doesn’t.
+On Day 2, we discussed effective communication tools looking at ways; – to involve the audience in your green efforts and how to communicate sustainability to your visitors before, during and after the event.
+We shared ideas on how the audience can be informed, guided, encouraged and stimulated investigating what works and what doesn’t.

 Chairs: Linnéa Svensson, Øya Festival, NO and Holger Jan Schmidt, Rheinkultur Festival & GreenEvents Conference, DE

 Introduction, Measures, Tools, Examples